oar-team/kameleon/docs/source/recipe.rst

 ~~~~~~~~~~~~~~~~~

 Global variables are defined in the ``global`` dictionary of the recipe.
 Kameleon use some global variable to enable the appliance build.
-See Context_
+See :ref:`context`
 and `Steps path`_ for more details